sabry134/TO-Utilities/index.md

 # Welcome

 Welcome and thank you for reading those lines!
 In this website you will be able to find explanations about the Tanki Fund tracker along with an algorithm for a challenge star calculator.
+Enjoy!

 ## Summary